 Owned and maintained by Water Environment Services (WES) since 1998, the 82nd Drive Bridge connects Gladstone and Oregon City for walkers, joggers and bicyclists who use it to cross the Clackamas River.
 Built in the early 1920s, the bridge was converted for pedestrian use and After the construction of Interstate 205 was completed in the mid-1970s.

 The bridge also carries sanitary sewer pipes and other important utility lines.

-WES will close the 82nd Drive pedestrian bridge beginning August 14, 2019 to perform seismic upgrades.
-The closure is expected to be in effect until February 2020.
+WES closed the bridge on August 14, 2019 to perform seismic upgrades and other improvements.
+The bridge is scheduled to re-open in February 2020.

-The seismic upgrades will make the bridge able to withstand a magnitude 9.0 earthquake, which means the bridge would be able to serve as a vital path across the river for emergency vehicles after a disaster.
+The seismic upgrades will make the bridge able to withstand a magnitude 9.0 earthquake and provide vital passage across the river for emergency vehicles should such a catastrophic event occur.

 During the closure, pedestrians and bicyclists will not have access to the bridge from either the Oregon City or Gladstone sides of the river.
-Signs will be posted directing pedestrians and bicyclists to the detour route of Oregon Highway 99E/SE McLoughlin Blvd. in Oregon City.
+Signs are posted directing pedestrians and bicyclists to the detour route of Oregon Highway 99E/SE McLoughlin Blvd. in Oregon City.

 The bridge deck was replaced while work to strengthen supports under the bridge took place.
 Seismic upgrades were made to mechanical connections that attach the bridge deck to the supports.
 Crews also installed new force main piping and completed upgrades to existing piping that the bridge carries across the river.